 *Single supplement: 50% (only applicable if unwilling to share).

-*The price includes all accommodation, meals, drinks, guiding, riding, game drives, walks and concession fees.
+*The price includes all accommodation, meals, drinks supplied locally, guiding, riding, game drives, walks and mekoro safaris and concession fees.

-*The price does not include flights, transfers to and from the ride and travel insurance.
+*The price does not include flights, travel insurance, transfers to and from the ride and staff gratuities.

 *Prices may be subject to change.